stephenfairchild/resonate/README.md

 # Resonate

-A simple Photo API that can store and retrieve a Photo from Cloudinary.
+A simple Photo API that can store and retrieve photos from Cloudinary.

 ## Usage